gagan3012/project-code-py/README.md

 # Leetcode using AI :robot:
 GPT-2 Model for Leetcode Questions in python

 **Note**: the Answers might not make sense in some cases because of the bias in GPT-2 Current accuracy is capped at 90%.

-**Contribtuions:** If you would like to make the model better contributions (Issues/PRs) are welcome Check out [CONTRIBUTIONS.md](https://github.com/gagan3012/project-code-py/blob/master/.github/CONTRIBUTIONS.md)
+**Contribtuions:** If you would like to make the model/UI better contributions (Issues/PRs) are welcome Check out [CONTRIBUTIONS.md](https://github.com/gagan3012/project-code-py/blob/master/.github/CONTRIBUTIONS.md)

 ### 📢 Favour: